-Emission Filter / Dichroic (part of appropriate fluorophore-specific dye package) - The appropriate emission filter and dichroic mirror is provided for the microscope.

-Cables - Includes male-to-male 25-pin DSub cable to connect the Filter Wheel Controller to the Fluorescence System Interface.
+Emission Filter / Dichroic - The appropriate emission filter and dichroic mirror is provided for your microscope.
+Cables - Includes cables to connect to the Fluorescence System Interface.

-1. Overview
+2. Overview

-The adjacent figure illustrates the optical path and components of the IonOptix HyperSwitch Dual Excitation Light Source.
+The first figure illustrates the optical path and components of the IonOptix HyperSwitch Dual Excitation Light Source.
 The light output of a xenon arc bulb forms a converging beam due to the properties of a parabolic reflector in the source housing.
 This beam is then focused on a high-speed galvanometer controlled mirror.
 This mirror directs the now diverging light to one of two collecting lenses where it will be collimated.
 One path is sent straight into a dichroic cube where it encounters an excitation filter and then passes through the dichroic mirror towards the collecting lens at the end of the light guide.
 This 'straight through' path is referred to as Path 2 or Denominator path in IonOptix software.
 In the other path, it is steered into the dichroic cube at a 90-degree angle where it encounters a second excitation filter and is then reflected by the dichroic mirror towards the light guide collecting lens.
 Before exiting the box, the excitation light encounters a manually controlled, 6-positon filter wheel that is typically used to hold a set of neutral density filters.
 The diverging light coming out of the end of the light guide is then collimated for use in any standard microscope epifluorescence port.

-2. Operating Instructions
+3. Operating Instructions